SimonFM/Distributed-File-System/README.md

 #### Note
-Initially my DFS was designed in such a way that it resulted in a centralised implementation where the Directory server was the middle man for the File Servers and the clients.
+- Initially my DFS was designed in such a way that it resulted in a centralised implementation where the Directory server was the middle man for the File Servers and the clients.
 I had a cache inside of the Directory Server, this proved to be a bottleneck when I was testing my system, so the code for the cache and the flow is still there, only it does not get executed anymore.

+- I was not able to gain access to OpenNebula, so I all this runs on the local host.
+-

 ##Flow Of Operation
 1. Client.connect(Directory Server)